 What if climate science appears unsettled after all?

 This may seem a hypothetical question, according to mainstream conclusions and convictions.
 It is nevertheless essential to pose this question, in the name of proper science.
 Having doubts and imagining the improbable is a hallmark of good science, and a duty of every scientist.
-Great minds like Galilei, Newton, Curie, Einstein and Hawking did exactly that.
+Great minds like Galilei, Newton, Curie, Einstein, Feynman and Hawking did exactly that.
 They doubted what was considered ‘settled’, and so brought humanity new insights and understanding.

 There is no such thing as ‘settled science’